angular/angular-cn/aio/content/guide/aot-compiler.md

 -->

-{@a binding-expresion-validation}
+{@a binding-expression-validation}

   ## Phase 3: binding expression validation

   ## 阶段 3：验证绑定表达式

   In the validation phase, the Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates.
-Enable this phase explicity by adding the compiler option `"fullTemplateTypeCheck"` in the `"angularCompilerOptions"` of the project's `tsconfig.json` (see [Angular Compiler Options](#compiler-options)).
+Enable this phase explicitly by adding the compiler option `"fullTemplateTypeCheck"` in the `"angularCompilerOptions"` of the project's `tsconfig.json` (see [Angular Compiler Options](#compiler-options)).